-Largo do Machado is a neighborhood completely contained in a square.
+Largo do Machado is a neighbourhood contained in a square.
 Though, it is one busy square.

-A panaramic view will show you fruit vendors, gaggles of old men playing chess, exotic flower stalls and the country’s bargain-price supermarket, EXTRA.
+A panoramic view will show you fruit vendors, gaggles of old men playing chess, exotic flower stalls and the country’s bargain-price supermarket, EXTRA.
 Trust me, you want to get your groceries here.

-Also, they have a system of promotions that are announced on a loud speaker.
+The supermarket Extra has a system of promotions that are announced over loud speaker.
 Whatever the product, clients then flock to the counter to pile high the discounted items.